Falkirk: Roller Derby

 Falkirk is home to Scotland's first Co-ed Roller Derby League.
 Clubs from the area are the Skelpies men's team, the Central Belters women's team and the Belter Skelpers Co-ed team.

 Rugby

 Falkirk Rugby Club can trace their roots to 1906 when F.R.F.C. was first formed.
 It was disbanded at the start of World War I. In 1972 the club was resurrected when the works team from ICI Grangemouth decided to become "open" and looked for a new home.
 They initially played at Stirling Road playing fields before building their clubhouse at the present site at Sunnyside in 1981.
 The club has risen through the ranks of rugby winning six consecutive promotions, five of them as league champions, a Scottish record.

 Hockey

-Falkirk also has a Hockey team, Falkirk GHG Hockey Club, which was formed from the merger of Graeme High School Former Pupils Hockey Club and Grangemouth Hockey Club in 1999.
-It now has four men's teams which play in various leagues, with their first team playing in the national league.
+Falkirk also has a hockey team, Falkirk and Linlithgow Hockey Club, which was formed in from various mergers of other hockey clubs throughout the years.
+It now has multiple men's and women's teams which play in various leagues, with the first team playing in the Scottish Hockey National Leagues.